martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

 slug: "2026-new-year-workflows"
 date: 2026-01-07T10:49:12+01:00
 publishdate: 2026-01-07T10:49:12+01:00
-draft: true
+draft: false
 author: ["Mart de Graaf"]
-tags: ["code", "csharp"]
+tags: ["podcast", "workflow", "blogging"]
 summary: "In 2026, I started podcasting and optimized my blogging workflow.
-Read about the tools and processes I used to get started."
+Read about the tools and processes I used to get started.
+And more small improvements for 2026."
 # Toc
 ShowToc: true
 TocOpen: true